Generic Name: enalapril (e NAL a pril)

 What other drugs will affect Vasotec?

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Vasotec, especially:

 a diuretic or "water pill";

-aspirin or NSAIDs (non-steroidal anti-inflammatory drugs)--ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others.
+>b>NSAIDs (nonsteroidal anti-inflammatory drugs) - aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others.

 This list is not complete.
-Other drugs may interact with Vasotec, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may interact with enalapril, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.